On a problem involving the squares of odd harmonic numbers

 and this can be handled by the approach in \cite{XuZhao2022}.
 It is not hard to see that this above procedure can be generalized to treat arbitrary powers of $O_k$, not only its square.

-Our last result, Theorem~\ref{thm-Varz}, differs from the others in flavor in two aspects: First, the binomial coefficients appear as a first power instead of a square; second, the series involves a variable $z$ so that its specializations may offer many series identities involving log-sine integrals.
-We wonder if Theorem~\ref{thm-Varz} has been found in Charlton et al. \cite[Lemma 2.1]{CGLXZ2022} who use them to prove the following identity
+Our last result, Theorem~\ref{thm-Varz}, differs noticeably from the others in two aspects: First, the binomial coefficients appear as a first power instead of a square; second, the series involves a variable $z$ so that its specializations may offer many series identities involving log-sine integrals.
+For example, a harmonic analog of Theorem~\ref{thm-Varz} has been found in Charlton et al. \cite[Lemma 2.1]{CGLXZ2022} who use them to prove the following identity

-These would lead to possible solutions of some conjectures of Z.-W. Sun \cite{Sun2021}.
-For example, Prof. Sun conjectured the following two identities of Ap\'ery-like sums (see \cite[Conjectures 10.59 and 10.60]{Sun2021}):
+first conjectured by Z.-W. Sun \cite[Conjecture 10.60]{Sun2021}.
+It is highly likely that Theorem~\ref{thm-Varz} can be further generalized to evaluate other Ap\'ery-like sums in closed forms.